-In Russia we lived a basic life.
-Coming to America we noticed how goods were readily available.
-If you wanted something you just go to the store and get it.
-People were very friendly and polite looking out for one another.
+In Russia, we lived a basic life.
+Coming to America, we noticed how goods were readily available.
+If you wanted something, you go to the store and get it.
+People were amiable and polite, looking out for one another.
 I can’t say that impression has changed.

 I grew up in a large family of 13 children.
-Now my wife of 13 years have 2 children, Jacob 12 and Hannah 9.
+My wife of 13 years and I have 2 children, Jacob, 12, and Hannah, 9.